Alexanderariza/alexanderariza.github.io/_pages/engagement.md

 ------
 <br/><img src='/images/IO_STAR.JPG'>

-I am a co-founder and currently member of the NGO based [IO-Star](https://alexanderariza.github.io/sortzen.geo.github.io/).
-We will work toward the sustained availability of satellite and ground observations, as well as other sources of data and information in support of Disaster Risk Reduction and management.
-The ultimate goal of this proposed Synergy Framework is to support countries all over the world towards a sustainable process to address their DRR requirements.<br>
+I am a co-founder and current member of the [IO-Star](https://alexanderariza.github.io/sortzen.geo.github.io/) project.
+An initiative that tries to work toward the sustained availability of satellite images, ground observations, and other sources of data and information to support goals proposed in the climate change agreements and Sendai Framework for Disaster Risk Reduction RRD 2015-2030.<br>

-Several partners participating globally in space technologies wish to reaffirm their great interest in addressing synergies to better respond to the requirements established in the post-2020 framework.
-In turn, the project seeks to promote knowledge and applied research in young students of schools and universities in Latin America and Africa.
-To motivate future professionals in the geospatial area for the benefit of these regions.
+The main goal of this project is to support vulnerable countries all over the world towards a sustainable process to address their DRR requirements.
+With the support of a network of voluntary professionals, we tried to promote knowledge and applied research in young students of schools and universities in Latin America and Africa, to motivate future professionals in the geospatial area for the benefit of these regions.